Marian Huntington, NOVATOSPIRIT Founder, President and Executive Director

 Marian founded KarmaSpirit, dba NovatoSpirit, in 2005.
 She's been praised for her work in effectively helping impoverished children improve their health.
-In 2017, she was recognized for her work helping families in poverty by several Marin leaders, who nominated her for the Marin Women's Hall of Fame.
-She received a Marin Founders Award in 2015, and in 2016-2017 she was nominated for the Leaders of the North Bay Awards, spotlighting those who contribute to the prosperity and quality of life in Sonoma, Marin, and Napa counties.
-For 12 years, she’s been nominated for “Achievement in Nonprofit Excellence” and for the “Lifetime Achievement Award in 2018” at the Heart of Marin Awards, which honors notable nonprofits in the county.
+In 2017-18, she was recognized for her work helping families in poverty by several Marin leaders, who nominated her for the Marin Women's Hall of Fame.
+She received a Marin Founders Award in 2015, and was nominated from 2016-18 for the Leaders of the North Bay Awards, spotlighting those who contribute to the prosperity and quality of life in Sonoma, Marin, and Napa counties.
+For 13 years, she’s been nominated for “Achievement in Nonprofit Excellence” and for the “Lifetime Achievement Award in 2018” at the Heart of Marin Awards, which honors notable nonprofits in the county.
 Additionally, she’s been nominated for the “Volunteer Family Award” by APPLE Family Works; the Bay Citizen’s “Citizen of Tomorrow” Award; The Beryl H. Buck Award for Achievement in Marin County; and the California Governor’s Council on Physical Fitness and Sports “Spotlight Award.”
 California Senator Mark Leno has also commended her work.

 Marian and NovatoSpirit have been highlighted on television, radio, and in San Francisco Bay Area newspapers.
 To see the TV show, please go to https://www.youtube.com/watch?v=2Sp19lZAqc4 In 2016-18, Marian was interviewed by radio host Susan Santiago on KWMR, Marin’s radio station.
 Newspapers, such as The Marin Independent Journal, Novato Advance and the Novato Patch have also published stories about NovatoSpirit.

-She's the author of three books, and the most recent, Movement for Kids: The Story of NovatoSpirit, is available on Amazon.com.
+She's the author of several books, and the most recent, Movement and Mentorship: Healing Kids through Sports, is available on Amazon in English, Spanish and French.